PrimeTimeTran/next-blog/data/blog/go-routines.md

 ### Blocking Operations

-Typically each item will take some time to process due to some external dependency; in this case an HTTP request inside the body of `checkLink`.
+We usually do more than print to the screen.
+The processing will take some time, in this case due to a HTTP request inside the body of `checkLink`.

 ```go {3, 15} showLineNumbers
 import (